5 Working with Data

 select()

-can be used to rearrange (reorder) variables in a data frame:
+can also be used to rearrange (reorder) variables in a data frame (without actually selecting anything):

 “Helper” functions for select()